nwlandry/opinion-disparity-in-hypergraphs/README.md

 This directory contains every figure in the manuscript as well as the individual images combined to make each figure.
 Each figure is stored as a PDF and either an SVG or PNG.

 ## Extra
 This provides scripts that are not used in the manuscript but may prove helpful.
+Not guaranteed to run.

 ## requirements